 Dr. Shackleton received his education in England, including his medical training.

-He married Tamara Platts in Hull, England on the 7th of June, 1830.
+Dr. Shackleton married Tamar Platts in Hull, England on the 7th of June, 1830.
 She was the daughter of John Platts.
-She died on the 20th of January, 1833.
+Mrs. Shackleton died on the 20th of January, 1833.
 There is no record of any children born to them.

-Dr. and Mrs. Shackleton had a daughter, Mary Ann Shackleton born to them in York, Ontario.
+Dr. and Mrs. Shackleton had a daughter, Mary Ann Shackleton born to them in York, Ontario on the 24th of April, 1844.
 By 1848, Dr. Shackleton was practicing medicine in Charing Cross, Ontario.
 The family was living on the 3rd Concession of Harwich Twp., west of Communication Road.
-Their daughter Elizabeth Caroline was born on the 4th of June, 1848.
-Their son John William was born on the 12th of July, 1850 and another son Henry James was born on the 2nd of April, 1853.
+Their daughter Elizabeth Caroline Shackleon was born on the 4th of June, 1848.
+Their son John William Shackleton was born on the 12th of July, 1850 and another son Henry James Shackleton was born on the 2nd of April, 1853.

-After the birth of their last child, Dr. Shackleton moved his family and his medical practice to Chatham.
+After the birth of their last child, Dr. Shackleton moved his family and his medical practice to Chatham, Ontario.
 He purchased the Chatham Arms Hotel, located at 166 King Street and the Shackleton family resided there.